Unforgiven (2000)

-The 2000 Unforgiven was the third annual Unforgiven professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on September 24, 2000, at the First Union Center in Philadelphia, Pennsylvania.
+The 2000 Unforgiven was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the third annual Unforgiven and took place on September 24, 2000, at the First Union Center in Philadelphia, Pennsylvania.
 Eight matches were contested at the event.

 The main event was a Fatal Four-Way match for the WWF Championship.
 The Rock defended the title against Chris Benoit, The Undertaker, and Kane.
 Benoit originally won the match by pinning The Undertaker, but since The Undertaker's foot was on the rope, and the referee did not notice it, the match was restarted, and The Rock pinned Benoit after a Rock Bottom to retain the title.

-The undercard featured Triple H versus Kurt Angle in a No Disqualification match with WWF Commissioner Mick Foley serving as special guest referee, Eddie Guerrero versus Rikishi for the WWF Intercontinental Championship, Edge and Christian versus The Hardy Boyz (Matt Hardy and Jeff Hardy) in a Steel Cage match for the WWF Tag Team Championship, Chris Jericho versus X-Pac, a 10-Minute Hardcore Battle Royal for the WWF Hardcore Championship, Tazz versus Jerry Lawler in a Strap Match, and Right to Censor (Steven Richards, Val Venis, Bull Buchanan, and The Goodfather) versus The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), and The Acolytes Protection Agency (Faarooq and Bradshaw) in an eight-man tag team match.
+The undercard featured Triple H versus Kurt Angle in a No Disqualification match with WWF Commissioner Mick Foley serving as special guest referee, Eddie Guerrero versus Rikishi for the WWF Intercontinental Championship, Edge and Christian versus The Hardy Boyz (Jeff Hardy and Matt Hardy) in a Steel Cage match for the WWF Tag Team Championship, Chris Jericho versus X-Pac, a 10-Minute Hardcore Battle Royal for the WWF Hardcore Championship, Tazz versus Jerry Lawler in a Strap Match, and Right to Censor (Steven Richards, Val Venis, Bull Buchanan, and The Goodfather) versus The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and The Acolytes Protection Agency (Faarooq and Bradshaw) in an eight-man tag team match.

-This event also marked the return of Stone Cold Steve Austin after a ten-month absence, except for his appearances at Backlash; as well as Raw is War, and SmackDown! episodes building into the late April pay-per-view.
+This event also marked the return of "Stone Cold" Steve Austin after a 10-month absence, except for his appearances at Backlash; as well as Raw is War and SmackDown! episodes building into the late April pay-per-view.

 Production

+The second annual Unforgiven event took place at the First Union Center in Philadelphia, Pennsylvania.

 Background

-Unforgiven was first held as the 21st In Your House pay-per-view (PPV) in April 1998; In Your House was a series of monthly PPV shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+Unforgiven was first held as the 21st In Your House pay-per-view (PPV) event in April 1998; In Your House was a series of monthly professional wrestling PPV shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
 Unforgiven then returned in September 1999 as its own PPV event, thus establishing Unforgiven as the annual September PPV for the promotion.
-The 2000 event was the third event in the Unforgiven chronology, and took place on September 24 at the First Union Center in Philadelphia, Pennsylvania.
+The third Unforgiven event took place on September 24 at the First Union Center in Philadelphia, Pennsylvania.